 100,000 €64,532 64.5% £68,557 68.6%

-At the lower end Ireland keeps more — about 84% of a €40,000 salary vs 81% in the UK.
-But by €/£100,000 it flips: the UK keeps 68.6% against Ireland's 64.5%.
+At the lower end Ireland keeps more: about 83.9% of a €40,000 salary against 80.8% in the UK.
+By €/£100,000 it flips: the UK keeps 68.6% against Ireland's 64.5%.

 Why Ireland is kinder at the bottom and tougher at the top

 • The 40% band starts earlier.
-A single person hits 40% at €44,000 in Ireland, versus £50,270 in the UK.
-More of a good salary is taxed at the top rate.
+A single person hits the higher rate at €44,000 in Ireland, against £50,270 in the UK.
+More of a good Irish salary is taxed at the top rate before the UK equivalent has even crossed its own threshold.

 Thinking of moving to Ireland?